metrics-matcher/metrics-matcher.github.io/index.md

 Application works with small portions of data extracted from the database using SQL queries.

-**Each query should return metrics - a single value in a single row**.
+**Each query should return metrics - it is a single value in a single row**.

 In most cases it is a counter or result of aggregation function.